 As well as helping each other reduce our environmental impact in our homes and travels, occasionally we identify how we can help the wider community take action.
 All help is welcome!

 We know that one of the main barriers to installing solar PV, after cost, is knowing who to trust.
 We are shopping around to get people the assurance they need and negotiate the best price we can.

-Our Solar Streets project has gathered interest from over 30 households in installing solar PV.
-We took this to 12 suppliers and, having got detailed quotes and references from the preferred three, have linked up with one to deliver quotes over Winter 2019/20 with a view to installing in Spring 2020.
+In 2019 our Solar Streets project has gathered interest from over 30 households in installing solar PV.
+We took this to 12 suppliers and, having got detailed quotes and references from the preferred three, linked up with one to deliver quotes over Winter 2019/20 and installed systems (including PVs and battery storage) in Spring 2020.

 Reducing waste and recycling are recurring themes of interest on our Facebook page.

 In 2019 we signed Southwell up to the Refill initiative, so people can easily find places where they can refill their water bottles where out and about.
 We are now looking at how we can promote and publicise those businesses that will refill as part of their retail offer – including butchers, pet shops and others.